hjelmua/weeklyreport/README.md

 # weeklyreport
-Prestashop Module for Weekly product report
+Prestashop Module for Weekly product report in Prestashop using bin/console